andyzhangx/demo/issues/README.md

-# This page lists known k8s on azure issues and corresponding fixes
+# known k8s on azure issues and corresponding fix/workaround

 ## azure disk plugin known issues
 ### 1. Multi-Attach disk error
+**Issue description**:
-when scheduling a pod with azure disk mount from one node to another **Issue description**:
+when scheduling a pod with azure disk mount from one node to another, there could be lots of `Multi-Attach` error.
+This issue is because there is lock before detaching azure disk, actually there should be a global lock for both AttachDisk and DetachDisk functions, that is there could only be one AttachDisk or DetachDisk at one time.

 | Related issue list |
 | ---- |